Rxie9596/pycog/doc/param.md

     output_activation: str, optional
          Output activation function.
          'linear'
+         {'linear', 'rectify', 'rectify_power', 'sigmoid', 'tanh', 'rtanh', 'softplus'}

     distribution_out : str, optional
          Distribution for the initial output weight matrix.
          None
+         in trainer: if None set to
+            if ei is not None, 'uniform'
+            if ei is None, 'uniform'
+         {'uniform', 'normal', 'lognormal', 'gamma',...}
 Others
 -------